searchbox/searchbox-tagger-solr/README.txt

 	sbtagger.count

-Defines the number of possible taggerions to return.
+Defines the number of possible tags to return.
 The default is 5

 	sbtagger.q